thepanlab/thepanlab.github.io/docs/teaching.md

 ## MPBIO 4810/5810: Introduction to Python Programming for Data Analytics

 ### Course description:
-MPBIO 4810/5810 is an elective course for undergrad and graduate students in the OU College of Arts and Sciences MPBIO 4810/5810 is part of the OU Data Scholarship Program that offers Certificates and Minor Degress in Data Analytics and Applied Statistics
+MPBIO 4810/5810 is an elective course for undergrad and graduate students in the OU College of Arts and Sciences.
+MPBIO 4810/5810 is part of the [OU Data Scholarship Program](https://www.ou.edu/cas/datascholarship) which offers Certificates and Minor Degress in Data Analytics and Applied Statistics.
 Prerequisite: None
-Credit hours: 3
+Credit hours: 3.
-Semesters offered by Dr. Pan: Fall 2019, Fall 2020, Fall 2021
+Semesters offered by Dr. Pan: Fall 2019, Fall 2020, Fall 2021.

 ### Learning outcome:
 At the completion of the course, students will be able to